design-first/system-runtime/README.md

 ## Documentation

-There is a generated [documentation](/doc/index.html) of Monoco core APIs.
-This documentation is only usefull for using Monoco core APIs in your code (via **Dependency Injection** on Monoco behaviors).
+There is a generated [documentation](/doc/index.html) of monoco core APIs.
+This documentation is only usefull for using monoco core APIs in your code (via **Dependency Injection** on monoco behaviors).
+For more documentations, go to [monoco website](http://monoco.io/).

 ## Licence